8.18 K+E Mystery Rules Update

 On his web site, McCoy shows two such rules, Specimen 1 and Specimen 2, both of which have serial numbers (632200 and 848106, respectively) greater than the ones in the present collection.
 One of his slide rules (Specimen 2) has “Engineering School” labels on the back side from the University of Washington, while our examples to date have not.
 Also, his Specimen 2 has a slide and stock of equivalent length, whereas his Specimen 1 and our three examples all have a slide that extends about 5 mm beyond the stock.
 The Specimen 1 type of stock/slide arrangement is familiar from the early Dietzgen slide rules.
 (See, for example, this Dietzgen Rule.)
 So far our early examples of Mystery rules in the Collection have been of Type 1, similar to Specimen 1.

 But another feature to note is the logo on these Type 1 rules.
 In both specimens on McCoy’s site the logo found on the right-hand end of the slide is “K&ECO.”.
 This is also present on our first Mystery Rule with serial number 471354.
-However, our specimens with earlier serial numbers have “K+E” as their logos.
+However, our specimens with smaller serial numbers have “K+E” as their logos.
 (See image below.)
+This logo first appeared on K&E slide rules in the mid-1940s.
+Thus, the serial numbers on these slide rules are from the K&E’s second series of serial numbers.
+(A special “Thank you” to Eamonn Gormley for reminding me of this fact.)

 Type 2